Every computer, no matter how powerful, will become slow at some point.

 Drivers and third-party applications also receive regular updates that you should install.
 When software drivers, like graphics cards, remain out of date for too long, you’ll begin to notice performance drops.

-Here’s how to update your drivers and apps:
+Here’s how to update your drivers via Device Manager:

-• Type “device manager” in the search bar and click on it to open.
+• Type device manager in the search bar and click on the top result.

 • Expand the category of the device you want to update.